flutter/website/get-started/codelab/index.md

 <ol markdown="1">

 <li markdown="1"> Add a `_suggestions` list to the RandomWordsState
 class for saving suggested word pairings.
-Note that the variable begins with an underscore (`_`).
-Prefixing an identifier with an underscore enforces privacy in the Dart language.
+The variable begins with an underscore (`_`)&mdash;prefixing an identifier with an underscore enforces privacy in the Dart language.

 Also, add a `biggerFont` variable for making the font size larger.